 Don't Dump, It's Dumb

-The project will trial principles of crime prevention through:
+The project will trialled principles of crime prevention through:

 - Environmental design for kerbside landscaping

 - Promotion of the new hard waste collection service

 - The use of visible tools such as temporary signage and barrier tape to highlight incidents

 - Providing the community with free "Trash to Treasure" workshops, to encourage reuse, re-purposing or upcycling of old household items.